yjg30737/pyqt-folium-example/README.md

 You can switch between each tile by clicking on each radio button.

+Each time you click one of them, the Folium HTML file is saved and the QWebEngineView is reloaded.

 ## Note

 main.html will be generated for showing the folium map. main.html contains folium related scripts.